 Anyone who has a green thumb will tell you that the ability to help something to grow is not difficult or technical.
 Rather, it is a natural element of being human.

 As teachers, we are in the business of cultivating.
 We cultivate growth in our students and our communities.
 We devote our lives to tilling the earth of the school and her students.
 We plant seeds.
 We spread a ton of fertilizer.
 We give a little water and a whole lot of light, and then we love to watch kids grow into themselves.
 But what happens in this process if we don’t feed the farmer?

-One of the participants in the 2013 colloquium had this to say: “The lack of time that teachers give themselves, carve out for themselves, astonishes me more and more as the years go by.
+One of our recent participants had this to say: “The lack of time that teachers give themselves, carve out for themselves, astonishes me more and more as the years go by.
 Self-denial has insinuated itself into the psyche of teachers so quietly (but completely and profoundly) that we barely even notice it.
 We don’t discuss it, because it is so part and parcel of the profession that we cannot even see it.”